wix/stylable/packages/stylable.io/docs/references/variables.md

 }
 ```

-### Custom variable types
+### Custom variable type
-Beyond the available `stMap` and `stArray` types, Stylable provides the option to create custom types of your own.
-You can then import these types to your code and use them like any other.

-At the moment, we offer a single example of this custom type behavior in `stBorder`, available from our package `@stylable/custom-value`.
+Stylable also offers a custom variable type, `stBorder`, that must be imported from the `@stylable/custom-value` [package](https://github.com/wix/stylable/tree/master/packages/custom-value).

-This custom type accepts three arguments, `size`, `style` and `color` (in that order).
+`stBorder` accepts three arguments, `size`, `style` and `color` in that order.
 When using the type, you can either invoke the entire border definition (by not passing an additional argument), or specific parts of it, according to their key.

 ```css
 :import {